drJeckyll/dr-timestamp/README.md

+# THIS CODE IS OBSOLETE AND WILL NOT BE UPDATED ANYMORE
+Please use new repo here: https://git.jeckyll.net/published/personal/dr-timestamp

 # dr-timestamp
 Firefox extenstion which convert epoch datetime to normal date format and vice versa and decode timestamp directly from selected timestamp in web page page.